singlestore-labs/singlestoredb-dev-image/README.md

 EOF
 ```

 Make sure to replace `SINGLESTORE_VERSION` and `SINGLESTORE_LICENSE` with the SingleStore version you want to use (see table above) as well as your license key.
-After running this command, you will have a new docker image called `singlestoredb-dev:custom` with the specific version of SingleStoreDB installed and ready to use.
+After running this command, you will have a new docker image called `singlestoredb-dev:custom` with the specific version of SingleStore installed and ready to use.

-### How to specify a SingleStoreDB version at runtime?
+### How to specify a SingleStore version at runtime?

-In order to use a specific version of SingleStoreDB at runtime, you can start the Docker container with the `SINGLESTORE_VERSION` environment variable set.
+In order to use a specific version of SingleStore at runtime, you can start the Docker container with the `SINGLESTORE_VERSION` environment variable set.

 > **Warning**
-> This method will result in the container taking much longer to start (roughly a minute) because it has to download and install SingleStoreDB each time.
+> This method will result in the container taking much longer to start (roughly a minute) because it has to download and install SingleStore each time.
 For this reason, we recommend building a custom version of this Docker image using [the instructions above][custom image method].

-Here is an example of using the `SINGLESTORE_VERSION` environment variable to run SingleStoreDB 8.9:
+Here is an example of using the `SINGLESTORE_VERSION` environment variable to run SingleStore 8.9:

 ```bash
 docker run \